embl-cba/imagej-courses/imagej-practical.md

 - __[File>Save] 'spots_median.tif'__

-__Exercise 1:__ Try other radii for the median filter (e.g., 1 and 100) for the median filter.
-What is the effect?

-<div style="page-break-after: always;"></div>
 ## Local background subtraction using a top-hat filter

 <img src="https://github.com/tischi/imagej-courses/blob/master/presentation/orig__open__tophat.png" width=700/>

-(Whiteboard: 1-D example)

-Here a morphological opening filter is applied to the image and subtracted from the original.
+A morphological opening filter is applied to the image and subtracted from the original.
 The morphological opening is defined as the dilation of the erosion if the image.
 Alltogether this reads: top_hat(image) = image - dilation(erosion(image))

 - __[File>Open..] 'autophagosomes_raw.tif'__
 - __[Image>Rename..]
 'Title=original'__